monsterkrampe/crystal/exercises/concept/arys-amazing-lasagna/.docs/introduction.md

 Methods can have [arguments][arguments].
 Arguments are data that is passed to a method.
 To be able to give a method arguments, you must specify the name of the argument.
-In Crystal arguments should be written in snake_case.
+In Crystal, arguments should be written in snake_case.
-A method can have multiple arguments, but the arguments must be separated by a comma.
+A method can have multiple arguments, but a comma must separate the arguments.

 ```crystal
 def hello(name)